ybur-yug/volt-card/README.md

 # Volt-Card

+### Note that this is a WIP but I am easily contacted, love PR's, and just wanna give people cool things.

 [Card](http://www.github.com/jessepollak/card) is a wonderful library that makes credit card forms easy and beautiful with a single line of code.
 ![card](http://i.imgur.com/qG3TenO.gif)